Vijaya-Mohan/Vijaya-Mohan/README.md

 <li> Proven experience with unstructured data processing and model scaling </li> </ul> <br>
 🚀 Areas of Focus:<br> <li>
  I am particularly interested in innovations within AI such as Large Language Models (LLMs), Transformers, and advanced Deep Learning architectures.
 I also prioritize ethical AI practices, ensuring that solutions are both effective and responsible. </li> <br>
- 💡 Why Connect? <br> <li>
+ 💡 Why Connect? <br>
   I am always looking to collaborate, learn, and contribute to projects that push the boundaries of what’s possible in the world of AI and data science.
-Feel free to explore my repositories and reach out for potential collaborations or discussions.</li>
+Feel free to explore my repositories and reach out for potential collaborations or discussions.